Published: 17th March 2020

 Letter to parents from our Directors Chris West and Sally Hebeler

 We are thinking about you all during these strange and uncertain times.
-Our priority at The Adoption Consultancy 360 Ltd is to protect and support all our families.
+Our priority is to protect and support all our families.

 We have been rigorously following the recommendations from Public Health England and the World Health Organisation over the last few weeks.
 Our primary focus is keeping everyone safe whilst also maintaining an ongoing connection to support you and your children.
 This is really important to us.